G-Dragon: Music

-Inspired by the music of Wu-Tang Clan and citing American singer Pharrell Williams as his "musical hero", G-Dragon's production discography is predominately hip hop.
+Inspired by the music of Wu-Tang Clan and citing American rapper and singer Pharrell Williams as his "musical hero", G-Dragon's production discography is predominately hip hop.
 He has also listed Jinusean, Fabolous and Kanye West as influences.
 At the age of 12, he participated in the annual hip hop Flex album in an attempt jumpstart his career as a hip hop artist.
 When BigBang debuted, G-Dragon produced mainly hip hop songs for their albums before the quintet branched out and experimented with electronic music, setting it as the new music trend in Korea.
 While the band continues to incorporate a diverse range of genre into their materials, G-Dragon focuses mainly on hip hop for his solo efforts and the two sub-units he is a part of (GD & TOP, GD X Taeyang) to contrast BigBang's sound.